cncf/devstats/docs/repository_groups.md

 - Most project use 'repository groups' to group data under them.
 - It is usually defined on the repository level, which means that for example 3 repositories belong to 'repository group 1', and some 2 others belong to 'repository group 2'.
+- One repository can belong to multiple repository groups by using 'gha_repo_groups' table.
 - They can also be defined on the file level, meaning that some files from some repos can belong to a one repository group, while others belong to the other repository group.
 - Only Kubernetes project uses 'file level granularity' repository groups definitions.
 - For Kubernetes they are defined in main postgres script: [kubernetes/psql.sh](https://github.com/cncf/devstats/blob/master/kubernetes/psql.sh#L13).